inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Literature is mostly about having sex and not much about having children.
 Life is the other way around.
-		-- David Lodge, "The British Museum is Falling Down" Your true value pends entirely on what you  compd with.
+		-- David Lodge, "The British Museum is Falling Down" Your true value pends entirely on what   compd with.
 WRONG!
 The time spent on any item of the agenda [of a finance committee] will be in inverse proportion to the sum involved.